 - Some OTC cold and allergy medications

 Stimulants should be used with caution if combined with other substances that stimulate the nervous system, including:

 - Antidepressants, as supervised by a doctor

 How Can I Help a Loved One Who Is Addicted to Prescription Drugs?

 If you believe that a family member or close friend is abusing prescription drugs, talk with your health care professional.
-Doctors can give you referrals to drug treatment programs for the family member or friend.
+Doctors can refer you to drug treatment programs for the family member or friend.
 Many of these programs use outpatient treatment with medications and behavioral therapy.

-Most importantly, talk to the person about your concerns so he or she knows that you are aware of the problem.
-Be prepared for a considerable amount of resistance and denial.
-Many people with addiction must experience serious consequences before they acknowledge their illness.
-Then, stand beside the person as he or she works to move beyond the addiction.
+Most importantly, talk to the person about your concerns so he knows that you are aware of the problem.
+Be prepared for a lot of resistance and denial.
+Many people with addiction must go through serious consequences before they accept their illness.
+Then, stand beside the person as he works to move beyond the addiction.